reproindex/ck-reproindex/README.md

 # Description

-This repository contains cross-linked research components and reproducible papers in the [CK format](https://cKnowledge.org).
+This repository contains reusable and cross-linked research components from reproduced papers in the [CK format](https://cKnowledge.org).

 # Installation